DavidMiles1925/printer_camera/README.md

     ✅ Store videos on SSD to be accessed via SSH
     ✅ Record temperature in a log to be accessed via SSH 🟡 Fully 3D printed shell
+    ✅ A script to run on Windows machine for downloading files from the RPi

 ## Using the Software